-The School is committed to conducting its business with honesty and integrity, and expects all staff to maintain high standards in accordance with their contractual obligations and the School's policies and procedures from time to time in force.
+The purpose of an Equality Impact Assessment (EIA) is to ensure that policies, functions, plans or decisions do not create unnecessary barriers for people protected under the Equality Act 2010.
+Where negative impacts are identified these should be eliminated or minimised, and opportunities for positive impact should be maximised.
+EIA assessment will be completed for policies reviewed on or after 30th October 2023 and is appended to this policy The School is committed to conducting its business with honesty and integrity, and expects all staff to maintain high standards in accordance with their contractual obligations and the School's policies and procedures from time to time in force.